Medicare Procedure and Patient Information

 | Other | $3 |

-Dr. Neil Paloian practices pediatric nephrology in Madison, WI.
-Clinical interests for Dr. Paloian include kidney stones and metabolic bone diseases.
-He is professionally affiliated with UW Health.
-After completing medical school at Rosalind Franklin University of Medicine and Science, Chicago Medical School, he performed his residency at the University of Minnesota Medical Center, Fairview.
+Dr. Neil Paloian is a specialist in pediatric nephrology.
+Dr. Paloian's areas of expertise include kidney stones and metabolic bone diseases.
+He is affiliated with UW Health.
+He graduated from Rosalind Franklin University of Medicine and Science, Chicago Medical School and then he performed his residency at the University of Minnesota Medical Center, Fairview.